LucaBendasoli/LucaBendasoli/README.md

-# 👋 Hi, I'm Luca Agostinho Bendasoli!
+# 👋 Hi, I'm Luca Agostinho Bendasoli Silva!

 ❤️ Passionate about **automation, web development, and AI**, I specialize in creating innovative solutions that enhance efficiency and optimize processes.
 I love solving problems with technology and challenge myself while I do it.